News and events

 creativity in teaching, creative use of technology, advising, assessment,

 Scholarships and Prizes

-The 2014 Entry Deadline has passed.
-We will announce the winners in late March.
-Thank you for your participation.
+Thank you all for your participation.
 The 2015 competition will be announced in October 2014.

 Please see the